microsoft/BotFramework-Composer/docs/howto-sending-cards.md

 | Adaptive Card  | A customizable card that can contain any combination of text, speech, images, buttons, and input fields.                                                              |

 ## Structured response template
 In Composer we use [structured response template](https://github.com/microsoft/BotBuilder-Samples/blob/vishwac/master-4.6/experimental/language-generation/docs/structured-response-template.md) to define the cards you want to send back to users.
-To get yourself familiar with the structured LG template, it is recommended that you read the [language generation](./concept-language-generation.md) concept article and the [structured response template](https://github.com/microsoft/BotBuilder-Samples/blob/vishwac/master-4.6/experimental/language-generation/docs/structured-response-template.md) article.
+To get yourself familiar with the structured LG template, it is recommended that you read the [Language Generation](./concept-language-generation.md) concept article and the [structured response template](https://github.com/microsoft/BotBuilder-Samples/blob/vishwac/master-4.6/experimental/language-generation/docs/structured-response-template.md) article.

 A typical structured response template for cards consists of the following parts: